soundreactor/megatag/README.md

 it relies on bootstrap and typehead

-First a little description about what this plugin is for.
 This plugin is designed to be used with a backend database. you can let your users add custom tags using this plugin.